 Treatment options include medicines, surgery, and complementary approaches.

-Anticonvulsant medicines—used to block nerve firing—are generally effective in treating trigeminal neuralgia.
+Anticonvulsant medicines, which are used to block nerve firing, are generally effective in treating trigeminal neuralgia.
 These drugs include carbamazepine, oxcarbazepine, topiramate, clonazepam, phenytoin, lamotrigine, and valproic acid.
 Gabapentin or baclofen can be used as a second drug to treat trigeminal neuralgia and may be given in combination with other anticonvulsants.

 Tricyclic antidepressants such as amitriptyline or nortriptyline are used to treat pain described as constant, burning, or aching.
 Typical analgesics and opioids are not usually helpful in treating the sharp, recurring pain caused by trigeminal neuralgia.
 If medication fails to relieve pain or produces intolerable side effects, surgical treatment may be recommended.

 Several neurosurgical procedures are available to treat trigeminal neuralgia.
-The choice among the various types depends on the patient's preference, physical well-being, previous surgeries, presence of multiple sclerosis, and area of trigeminal nerve involvement.
+The choice among the various types depends on the nature of the pain, the patient's preference, physical well-being, general health, previous surgeries, presence of multiple sclerosis, and area of trigeminal nerve involvement.
 Some procedures are done on an outpatient basis, while others may involve a more complex operation that is performed under general anesthesia.
 Some degree of facial numbness is expected after most of these procedures, and trigeminal neuralgia might return despite the procedure’s initial success.
-Depending on the procedure, other surgical risks include hearing loss, balance problems, infection, and stroke.
+Depending on the procedure, other surgical risks include

 A rhizotomy is a procedure in which select nerve fibers are destroyed to block pain.
 A rhizotomy for trigeminal neuralgia causes some degree of permanent sensory loss and facial numbness.
 Several forms of rhizotomy are available to treat trigeminal neuralgia:

-Some patients choose to manage trigeminal neuralgia using complementary techniques, usually in combination with drug treatment.
-These therapies offer varying degrees of success.
-Options include acupuncture, biofeedback, vitamin therapy, nutritional therapy, and electrical stimulation of the nerves.
+Some patients choose to manage trigeminal neuralgia using complementary techniques.
+This is usually done in combination with drug treatment.
+For some, low-impact exercise, yoga, creative visualization, aromatherapy, or medication helps.
+Other options include acupuncture, biofeedback, vitamin therapy, nutritional therapy, and electrical stimulation of the nerves.

-More detailed information regarding the management of trigeminal neuralgia can be found through the National Institute of Neurological Disorders and Stroke and eMedicine.
+More detailed information regarding the management of trigeminal neuralgia can be found through the National Institute of Neurological Disorders and Stroke and Medscape.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.